 The Basil Furneaux Memorial Fund aims to provide support for past or present students of the College in need, particularly in relation to the advancement of education in agriculture.
-The award is open to undergraduates at Imperial College in their final year of study (and those who have completed undergraduate degrees at Imperial College).
+The award is open to undergraduates at Imperial in their final year of study, and former undergraduates of Imperial who are applying to the following masters courses.
 The value of each award is up to £17,000 contribution towards tuition fees, tenable for the period of masters study.

 For more information, please visit the Basil Furneaux Memorial Fund page.